DevCloudNinjas/devops-bootcamp/docs/addendum/chef.md

 - What is this tool?
 - How is it used in an enterprise?
 - Licensing costs
-- Liatrio's POV/uses for Chef
+- DevCloud Ninjas' POV/uses for Chef
 - Explain pros and cons
 - Create high level deck explaining Chef.
 Coordinate with your team to also have a technical demo
 - Once an engineer has completed this exercise work with them to run through steps 4-6